-On vim I just use Netrw to go into nearby files, I used "-" to open it and use j, k, h, l to navigate through it (this is not the default behaviour, I had my vim configed that way).
-But I just didn't know who to make Dired (Emacs's defeault file browser) to do that.
+On Vim I just use Netrw to go into nearby files, I used "-" to open it and use j, k, h, l to navigate through it (this is not the default behavior, I had my Vim configured that way).
+But I just didn't know who to make Dired (Emacs's default file browser) to do that.

-So I decided that Emacs isn't for me, part of me secretly still wanted to try Emacs still, but my weekend was over, I didn't want to spend any more time on it, then I turned back to neovim, vim is the best editor in the world.
+So I decided that Emacs wasn't for me, part of me secretly still wanted to try Emacs, but my weekend was over, and I didn't want to spend any more time on it, then I turned back to Neovim, vim is the best editor in the world.

 As a programming language enthusiast, I spend a lot of time learning about different languages, maybe more time than I really should.
-So, I have come across lisp many times, but it was something I was never interested in, because I always thought it's just some set of languages only used in some abstract mathematical theory level.
+So, I have come across Lisp many times, but it was something I was never interested in because I always thought it was just some set of languages only used at some abstract mathematical theory level.

-My first encounter of lisp in action was watching vim conf 2019, I saw this language called fennel, a lisp which compiles to lua.
-It can be used to configure neovim, basically it can be used in any place where lua can be used.
+My first encounter with Lisp in action was watching vim conf 2019, I saw this language called Fennel, a Lisp that compiles to Lua.
+It can be used to configure Neovim, basically, it can be used in any place where Lua can be used.
 That was interesting but I didn't try it because it was lisp

-After being marveled by watching fennel, I wanted to find out more about this lisp thing, so I went on youtube and started watching a lot of videos on lisp.
-One of the talks I watched referred me to this other talk called Simple made easy by Rich Hitchkey the creator of Clojure programming language.
-I kind of bought into what he said in that video, "Simple constructs make it easy to build better solutions" (this maybe not what he exactly said, but something around that, at least that's how I understood it).
+After being marveled by watching Fennel, I wanted to find out more about this Lisp thing, so I went on youtube and started watching a lot of videos on Lisp.
+One of the talks I watched referred me to this other talk called Simple made easy by Rich Hitchkey the creator of the Clojure programming language.
+I kind of bought into what he said in that video, "Simple constructs make it easy to build better solutions" (this may be not what he exactly said, but something around that, at least that's how I understood it).

 So with this new mind said when I look back at lisp, I felt it, I felt that since lisp is so simple, maybe it makes it for crafting better software.
-And then I also thought about these stories about how Emacs has better packages (the equivalent of plugins in vim world) compared to the similar counterparts in vim.
-And even there have been innovative things like org mode which only actually first came in the Emacs world.
-And then I saw some more non Emacs stuff that was built with lisp.
+And then I also thought about these stories about how Emacs has better packages (the equivalent of plugins in Vim world) compared to the similar counterparts in Vim.
+And even there have been innovative things like org-mode, which only first came in the Emacs world.
+And then I saw some more non-Emacs stuff that was built with Lisp.

 Trying Doom Emacs again

-The next week I kept watching more youtube videos on lisp in the evenings, and because a lot of Lisp programmers use Emacs, I saw a lot of Emacs stuff too.
-By around Thursday I couldn't resist the urge to try Emacs again.
-And I tried it, this time though, I was fully armed to write some lisp, so I was able to configure Dired to work similar to how Netrw worked in my vim configuration.
+The next week I kept watching more youtube videos on Lisp in the evenings, and because a lot of Lisp programmers use Emacs, I saw a lot of Emacs stuff too.
+By around Thursday, I couldn't resist the urge to try Emacs again.
+And I tried it, this time though, I was fully armed to write some lisp, and I was able to configure Dired to work similarly to how Netrw worked in my Vim configuration.

 ;; binding for going up a directory with "h" in dired (map! :map dired-mode-map :n "h" #'dired-up-directory) (map! :map dired-mode-map :n "l" #'dired-find-file) (after! dired (map! :n "-" 'dired-jump)) ;; show simple list without the all the ls -al stuff (add-hook! dired-mode (dired-hide-details-mode))

-That was it, that's all the elisp code I had to add to get Dired to behave the way I wanted to, this was pretty straight forward, I know I'm using the doom emacs macros, but it gets the job done.
+That was it, that's all the Elisp code I had to add to get Dired to behave the way I wanted it to, this was pretty straightforward, I know I'm using the doom emacs macros, but it gets the job done.
 By this time I was pretty impressed by the fact that I was just able to configure emacs to be more like I needed it to be.

-So I decided to spend that evening playing a bit more with Emacs and coding a bit more to see what's missing, after hours and about a few more lines of elisp, I had Doom emacs working, very similar to my tmux + vim setup.
+So I decided to spend that evening playing a bit more with Emacs and coding a bit more to see what was missing, after hours and about a few more lines of Elisp, I had Doom emacs working, very similar to my tmux + vim setup.

 But wasn't Doom emacs slow?

-I actually didn't care anymore, I existed in this new lisp driven environment, I didn't want to lose it.
-Yes it took like a few more milliseconds to open a file sometimes, but not all the time, but with that and a few lines of configuration I was getting a lot more.
+I didn't care anymore, I existed in this new lisp-driven environment, and I didn't want to lose it.
+Yes, it took like a few more milliseconds to open a file sometimes, but not all the time, but with that and a few lines of configuration I was getting a lot more.

 Is Emacs the best text editor in the world now?

-No!!, In my opinion, that place is still for vim, then why Emacs? because Emacs is overall a better software and an extendable interactive development environment, yes, by design it's made for extendibility.
-To be fair I'm still using vim key bindings for almost all the editing I do inside Emacs.
-I have even mapped Ctrl+u to do page up, but I think that's a big no no in Emacs world, because Ctrl+d has some special meaning on Emacs, I may or may not change that in future, but that's what I have for now.
+No!!, In my opinion, that place is still for Vim, then why Emacs? because Emacs is overall a better software and an extendable interactive development environment, yes, by design, it's made for extendibility.
+I'm still using Vim key bindings for almost all the editing I do inside Emacs.
+I have even mapped Ctrl+u to do page up, but I think that's a big no-no in Emacs world because Ctrl+d has some special meaning in Emacs, I may or may not change that in the future, but that's what I have for now.

 So was Vim a mistake? would it have been better if I had started with Emacs itself?